 RANCHO CUCAMONGA, Calif. – Tom Kulinski is far too humble a man to see himself as a hero.
 He just loves his job – a job that’s never been quite as important as it is during this time of crisis.

-As a maintenance supervisor for National Community Renaissance (National CORE), Kulinski is a key member of the National CORE team helping to meet the housing needs of thousands of senior citizens, working families, and individuals with special needs.
+As a maintenance supervisor for National CORE (National CORE), Kulinski is a key member of the National CORE team helping to meet the housing needs of thousands of senior citizens, working families, and individuals with special needs.
 For many of them, the world has never been a scarier place than during the current COVID-19 pandemic.